QiangZhang-QZ/QiangZhang.github.io/Blog.md

 - 09/16/2020 - Our conference paper titled "Ultrasound-based Sensing and Control of Functional Electrical Stimulation for Ankle Rehabilitation" has been accepted for Oral Presentation in "WeR8.
 Toward Efficient Human-Exoskeleton Symbiosis" of WeRob2020.
 - 07/27/2020 - Our journal paper titled "Evaluation of Non-invasive Neuromuscular Measurements and Ankle Joint Effort Prediction Methods for Use in Neurorehabilitation" has been accepted by IEEE TBME.
 - 06/09/2020 - Our conference paper titled "Sampled-Data Observer Based Dynamic Surface Control of Delayed Neuromuscular Functional Electrical Stimulation" has been accepted by DSCC 2020.
+- 05/08/2020 - Our conference paper titled "Analysis of Tremor During Grasp Using Ultrasound Imaging" has been accepted by BioRob 2020.
+- 05/08/2020 - Our conference paper titled "Volitional Contractility Assessment of Plantar Flexors by Using Non-invasive Neuromuscular Measurements" has been accepted by BioRob 2020.

 ## 2019
 - 11/07/2019 - Our journal paper titled "Prediction of Ankle Dorsiflexion Moment by Combined Ultrasound Sonography and Electromyography" has been accepted by IEEE TNSRE.
+- 06/10/2019 - Our conference paper titled "Neural-Network Based Iterative Learning Control of a Hybrid Exoskeleton with an MPC Allocation Strategy" has been accepted by DSCC 2019.
 - 04/01/2019 - Our conference paper titled "Ankle Dorsiflexion Strength Monitoring by Combining Sonomyography and Electromyography" has been accepted by ICORR 2019.
 - 01/27/2019 - Our conference paper titled "Observer Design for a Nonlinear Neuromuscular System with Multi-rate Sampled and Delayed Output Measurements" has been accepted by ACC 2019.

 ## 2018
 - 09/12/2018 - Our abstract titled "Continuous muscle strength monitor for ankle dorsiflexion using combined ultrasound imaging and electromyography" has been accepted by CMU BME Forum 2018.